ocheja1/alx-zero_day/0x03-git/README.md

-my second readme is Alive
+my second readme is alive